-In October 2013, our compensation committee determined to engage Radford with respect to 2014 compensation matters.
-In July 2014, our compensation committee determined to engage Radford with respect to 2015 compensation matters.
-Radford was retained by our compensation committee to provide an independent review of the company's executive compensation programs, including an analysis of both the competitive market and the design of the programs.
-More specifically, Radford evaluated our selected peer companies and provided competitive compensation data and analysis relating to the compensation of our chief executive officer and our other senior officers.
-Radford also furnished the compensation, committee with reports on peer company practices relating to the following matters: short-term and long-term compensation program design; equity compensation, vesting practices and ownership guidelines; retention value of current equity holdings; target incentive opportunities; and compensation trends for board and committee with a director compensation assessment.
+In July 2014, our compensation committee determined to engage Radford with respect to 2015 compensation matters and in July 2015, our Compensation Committee determined to engage Mercer with respect to 2016 compensation matters.
+Each of Radford and Mercer (the "Compensation Consultants") was retained by our compensation committee to provide an independent review of the company's executive compensation programs, including an analysis of both the competitive market and the design of the programs.
+More specifically, the Compensation Consultants evaluated our selected peer companies and provided competitive compensation data and analysis relating to the compensation of our chief executive officer and our other senior officers.
+The Compensation Consultants also furnished the compensation, committee with reports on peer company practices relating to the following matters: short-term and long-term compensation program design; equity compensation, vesting practices and ownership guidelines; retention value of current equity holdings; target incentive opportunities; and compensation trends for board and committee members.
+In addition, the Compensation Consultants assisted the compensation committee with is evaluation of the risks associated with our compensation programs and provided our nominating and corporate governance committee with a director compensation assessment.

 The compensation committee's outside compensation consultant provides analyses and recommendations that inform the committee's decisions, but it does not decide or approve any compensation decisions.
-For both 2014 and 2015, Radford reviewed various proposals presented to the committee by management, and provided updates on market trends and the regulatory environment as it related to executive compensation.
-Aon-Hewitt, Radford's parent company, also computes our TSR relative to the S&P SmallCap 600 (referred to as the S&P 600) and, for our performance awards in 2013, 2014, and 2015, TSR peer group.

-Radford, who reports directly to our compensation committee and not to management, is independent from TTM.
-Except for TTM's subscription to certain broad-based compensation survey data, Radford has not provided any services to TTM other than to the compensation committee and receives compensation from TTM only for services provided to the committee.
-We also use Aon Hewitt, an affiliate of Radford, to administer our deferred compensation program.
+For both 2014 and 2015, the Compensation Consultants (Radford) reviewed various proposals presented to the committee by management, and provided updates on market trends and the regulatory environment as it related to executive compensation.
+Aon-Hewitt, Radford's parent company, also computed our TSR relative to the PRU Peer Group for our performance awards.
+The Compensation Consultants, who reports directly to our compensation committee and not to management, and are independent from TTM.
+Except for TTM's subscription to certain broad-based compensation survey data, the Compensation Consultants have not provided any services to TTM other than to the compensation committee and receives compensation from TTM only for services provided to the committee.
+We also have engaged Aon Hewitt to administer our deferred compensation program.
 Our compensation committee assessed the independence of Radford pursuant to SEC and NASDAQ rules and concluded that the work of Radford has not raised any conflict of interest.
-For a discussion of amounts paid to Radford and Aon Hewitt for executive and director compensation consulting and other services, please see "Payments to Compensation Consultant and its Affiliates" above.
+See the chart below that outlines the services by year.
+For a discussion of amounts paid to the Compensation Consultants and Aon Hewitt for executive and director compensation consulting and other services, please see "Payments to Compensation Consultant and its Affiliates" above.